toprakture/chat-application-message-logging/README.md

 💡 Motivation & Field

-This project operates in the field of Distributed Systems and Real-Time Communication.
+This project operates in the field of Distributed Systems and Real Time Communication.
 It solves the lack of persistence in simple chat apps by providing reliable data storage for auditing, debugging, and analytics.